Want to learn new ways to make extra money?

 Creating a Plan

 Planning was a crucial element for Aja and Kelvin’s success.
-Part of learning to manage their money wisely meant creating a spending plan (AKA budget).
+Part of learning to manage their money wisely meant creating a spending plan or budget.

-Organizing their finances also meant becoming painfully familiar with their debt, including total balances, interest rates, and an overall plan of attack.
-In total, the couple’s debt consisted of $60,000 in students loans, a $30,000 car loan, $20,000 in credit cards, and about $10,000 in miscellaneous debt.
+Organizing their finances meant becoming painfully familiar with their debt, including total balances and interest rates.
+The couple’s debt consisted of $60,000 in students loans, a $30,000 car loan, $20,000 in credit cards, and about $10,000 in miscellaneous debt.

 Led by a shared vision, they got to work.